 A holistic process where an employee’s superiors, peers, direct reports, and, sometimes, even customers, evaluate an individual’s performance and potential.
 360-degree feedback tools are often used for performance appraisals and promotions.
 They can, however, be adapted to look at potential as one of the metrics, through additional indicators of potential on which stakeholders evaluate employees.

-A comprehensive battery of assessments can quickly help organizations zero in on their high potential employees by evaluating employees on their personality and ability.
+A comprehensive battery of assessments can quickly help organizations zero in on their high-potential employees by evaluating employees on their personality and ability.
 Best suited for entry-level employees and first-time managers, the assessment battery can be used as part of advanced tools for a holistic understanding of an employee’s potential.

-Mercer | Mettl’s solution for high potential identification helps organizations to accurately recognize high potentials through a structured process:
+Mercer | Mettl’s solution for high-potential identification helps organizations to accurately recognize high-potentials through a structured process:

-Mercer | Mettl handholds organizations by interacting with key stakeholders vested in the high potential identification process.
+Mercer | Mettl handholds organizations by interacting with key stakeholders vested in the process of high-potential identification.
 Focused group discussions and visionary workshops are integral to the sensing exercise to identify essential competencies and tool composition.

 Once competencies have been identified, our suite of tools is best matched to the organization’s complexity and cost requirements.
 Mercer | Mettl’s customizable and scalable tools, namely virtual and blended assessment and development centers, 360-degree feedback, and a comprehensive battery of assessments, etc. can be used independently or in conjunction to identify untapped potential.